 Controls are spread over the following tabs:

-This page (ADMIN » SETTINGS) provides a collection of sub-pages relating to configuration of options relating to various features and services provided by, and through, an Altium Infrastructure Server installation.
+This page (ADMIN » SETTINGS) provides a collection of sub-pages for configuration of options relating to various features and services provided by, and through, an Altium Infrastructure Server installation.

 The Settings area - part of the admin-only pages within the Infrastructure Server's browser-based interface.